jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/what_is_it.rst

 The dVRK's main goal is to re-use as much hardware as possible from retired clinical da Vinci systems.
-Designing and manufacturing robots (both on the patient and operator sides) is a costly endeavor that most research institutions can't support.
-Therefore giving a second life to these systems makes a lot of sense.
+Designing and manufacturing robots (both on the patient and operator sides) is a costly endeavor that most research institutions cannot support.
+Therefore, giving a second life to these systems makes a lot of sense.

-Besides the mechanical arms, the da Vinci also has it's own electronics and software.
+Besides the mechanical arms, the da Vinci also has its own electronics and software.
 These parts are much harder to share with the community due to obsolescence and intellectual property issues.
 Fortunately, the mechatronics and software are also a bit easier to